mobajemu-msft/groove-api-documentation/groove/getting-started-devcenter.md

 2. When prompted, sign in with your Microsoft account credentials.
 3. Find My applications and click Add an app.
 4. Enter your app's name and click Create application.
+5. Create a password (aka client sercret) for your aplication, it will be used to generate auth tokens.
-5. Scroll to the bottom of the page and check the Live SDK support box.
+6. Scroll to the bottom of the page and check the Live SDK support box.

-After you've completed these steps, an application ID and application secret are created for your app and displayed on your new app's properties page.
+After you've completed these steps, an application ID is created for your app and displayed on your new app's properties page.

 **Important** Treat the value of client secret the same as you would a user's password.
 The secret represents the key to your application and, if made available, can be used to impersonate your application.